Goal Setting – Your Guide To Setting And Achieving Goals

 For example, let’s consider the life of an athlete.
-If they have to get in shape for say an NFL combine, you better believe they are going to be working out each and every day, whether they feel good or not, whether they are sore or not, whether they are tired or not, whether they want to or not, because they have a goal.
+If they have to get in shape for a competition, you better believe they are going to be working out each and every day, whether they feel good or not, whether they are sore or not, whether they are tired or not, whether they want to or not, because they have a goal.

-Their desire to achieve their goal keeps them in the gym when they would much rather skip.
+Their desire to achieve their goal keeps them in the gym, on the field, or on the track when they would much rather skip.

-In much the same way, having a goal will keep you motivated!
+In much the same way, having a goal will keep you intrinsically motivated for better performance!

 It is wasted time.
 It is another day you aren’t moving closer to that goal.

 What does that mean?
-You push yourself towards the next rung of the ladder, challenge yourself to move past another ceiling, you achieve even more.
+You push yourself toward the next rung of the ladder, challenge yourself to improve your performance, and you achieve even more.

-Working towards meeting and surprising goals help you achieve way more than you ever thought possible.
+Working towards meeting and surprising goals helps you achieve way more than you ever thought possible.